 DEFINING THE PROBLEM

-There is an African digital skills gap.
+There is an African digital skills gap It is also necessary to consider the locally formed human potential that African countries are struggling to keep and use at national level.
 This gap widens when the gender gap is included.
 In addition, a youth “bulge” will result in 375 million young people entering the labor market by 2030.
 Ensuring the widespread availability of Digital Skills which allows individuals and businesses to harness the opportunities and guard against the risks of the digital economy is fundamental.